 Figure 2 shows the structure of the RTA and the broader context of which it is a part.
 The system is based on the measurement, characterization, and prediction of host load, which we describe in the next section.
 This paper is primarily concerned with the Running Time Advisor part of the system, which predicts the running time of tasks based on the host load predictions.
-The Real-time Scheduling Advisor (RTSA) component of the system suggests, for interactive applications such as scientific visualizations [1, 18], the host where a just-submitted soft real-time task is most appropriately run.
-We will return briefly to the RTSA in Section 8, and it is also described in detail elsewhere [6, Chapter 6].
+The Real-time Scheduling Advisor (RTSA) component of the system suggests, for interactive applications such as scientific visualizations [1, 16], the host where a just-submitted soft real-time task is most appropriately run.
+The RTSA is described in detail elsewhere [6, Chapter 6].